...as Peter Pan says...to live will be an awfully big adventure...

 (1) They actually dance.
 By that I mean they don't stand along the walls and creepily stare at all the girls while they dance.
 Instead, just like the girls, they also dance around with their friends.

-can accidentally make eye contact with a guy and suddenly he's all up in your space, these guys don't come dance with you even when you've made it quite clear that you aren't trying to avoid them.
+(2) They don't take initiative.
+As opposed to in the states where you can accidentally make eye contact with a guy and suddenly he's all up in your space, these guys don't come dance with you even when you've made it quite clear that you aren't trying to avoid them.

 (3) They don't grind all over you--thank goodness!
 They will spin you around and just have fun.
 It may have helped that the music selection at the section of the club we were in could have been something that we would have put on at a track party (which included Backstreet Boys, Grease, Dirty Dancing, Girls Just Wanna Have Fun) so you could not help but just dance around and have a good time while singing along.